scrapy/scrapy/docs/contributing.rst

     trusted Scrapy developers, and its archives are not public.

-Well-written bug reports are very helpful, so keep in mind the following guidelines when reporting a new bug.
+Well-written bug reports are very helpful, so keep in mind the following guidelines when you're going to report a new bug.

 * check the :ref:`FAQ <faq>` first to see if your issue is addressed in a well-known question